 - When storing a boat on support other than the proper trailer, make sure the hull is supported properly to prevent hull damage.
-Most cradles are custom-built to support the boat's hull. - Put the cradle or blocks on a hard, level surface capable of supporting the combined weight of the cradle and the boat.
+Most cradles are custom-built to support the boat's hull. - Put the cradle, stands or blocks on a hard, level surface capable of supporting the combined weight of the cradle and the boat.

-- When using blocks with jack stands, always use jack stands that are rated for more than the required load, making sure they are securely positioned so they cannot move under the load.
+When using blocks with jack stands, always use jack stands that are rated for more than the required load, making sure they are securely positioned so they cannot move under the load.
 Use a minimum of three blocks to support the keel and each side of the boat where applicable.
-Use a minimum total of nine jacks and/or blocks. - Position the boat to allow for adequate draining from rain or snow. - Cover the boat to prevent the collection of rain, snow or debris.
-When using a cover, allow ventilation for residual moisture and condensation to escape.
-Never cover or plug the bilge drain hole. - Position the lower unit drive in the DOWN position.
+Use a minimum total of nine jacks and/or blocks.